timoh6/GenPhrase/README.markdown

 // Change the separator characters.
 $gen->setSeparators('123456789');
 // NOTE: separator characters must be single-byte characters.
-// NOTE: you should not use space as a separator character, because space is
+// NOTE: you must not use space as a separator character, because space is
 // automatically added when appropriate.
 // NOTE: minimum number of separator characters is 2.
 If you use setSeparators()
 // to set just one separator character, no separators are used (except ' ').